Trump's nominee to replace Kavanaugh wrote that date rape victims were partly responsible if they'd been drinking

 In 1995, on the 25th anniversary of the first class of women admitted to Yale, Rao wrote a long story suggesting that women had achieved equality with men and therefore didn’t need any special consideration.
 Differences in things like pay, she wrote, occurred simply because of women’s choices to start families.
 In another editor’s note, she described Catharine MacKinnon, the famous feminist scholar who helped lay the legal groundwork for courts to treat sexual harassment as a form of discrimination, as a leader “filled with hatred.”
 Rao compared MacKinnon to Louis Farrakhan, the Nation of Islam leader known for his anti-Semitism, claiming that both were identity group leaders fighting battles that had been won long ago.

-The musings on women’s rights were a good predictor of what Rao would go on to do in the Trump administration.
+These musings on women’s rights were a good predictor of what Rao would go on to do in the Trump administration.
 As head of OIRA, one of her first moves was to suspend the implementation of a regulation created during the Obama administration requiring companies to report pay by race and gender.
 The regulation, issued by the Equal Employment Opportunity Commission in 2016, was designed to compile data that would allow researchers to get a better handle on the gender pay gap and to combat it more effectively.

 Rao was especially outspoken on the subject of date rape, which was a hot topic on campus then as now.
 Rao’s writing on the subject of date rape may not find an especially welcome reception among Democrats on the Judiciary Committee after the controversy over Kavanaugh’s nomination to the Supreme Court.